CosmoStat/wf-psf/docs/source/basic_execution.md

 > wavediff -c /path/to/config/file -r /path/to/wf-psf -o /path/to/output/dir
 ```

-WaveDiff begins with the input/output (i.e. retrieving and parsing the configuration file and creating a set of nested output subdirectories in the main output directory).
-The name of the top-level subdirectory is a composition of the string `wf-outputs-` and the timestamp of the corresponding run, i.e. `wf-outputs-202310221632`.
-Each run will produce its own unique subdirectory.
+WaveDiff begins with the input/output (i.e. retrieving and parsing the configuration file and creating a set of nested output of directories within the main output directory).
+The name of the top-level subdirectory is a composition of the string `wf-outputs-` and a timestamp of the current run, i.e. `wf-outputs-202310221632`.
+Each run of WaveDiff will produce its own unique subdirectory.
 Then within this subdirectory, further subdirectories are generated to store the corresponding output.

 Below is an example of the set of directories generated during each execution of the WaveDiff pipeline.